Bran with Summer, by Mark Evans © Fantasy Flight Games

 When Eddard is named Hand of the King, Bran is excited at the prospect of seeing the knights and royalty of King's Landing, yet he is still apprehensive about leaving.
 During the royal visit to Winterfell, Bran fights Prince Tommen Baratheon in the yard under the supervision of master-at-arms, Ser Rodrik Cassel, which ends in Bran's victory.

-When King Robert I Baratheon and the older men leave on a hunting trip, Bran begins climbing to Winterfell's broken tower.
+When King Robert I Baratheon and the older men leave on a hunting trip, Bran begins climbing to Winterfell's broken tower so he can feed the crows one last time.
 When near a window in the First Keep, however, he discovers Queen Cersei Lannister and her brother, Ser Jaime, having sex, although the boy does not understand their actions.
 Jaime pushes Bran from the window, intending to kill the boy to keep the incestuous love affair a secret, but Bran survives and enters a coma.

 Crippled by his fall, Bran is confined to a tower chamber where Old Nan keeps him company.
 She tells Bran stories of the north and the Long Night.
 When Tyrion Lannister stops at Winterfell on his way back from the Wall, he gives schematics for a saddle designed for Bran's crippled form, despite threats from Bran's brother Robb, acting as Lord of Winterfell, and the direwolves.
 Bran, however, is overjoyed at the prospect of learning to ride again.
+Joseth trains Dancer to obey Bran's commands.
 Later, while testing Tyrion's suggestion out on a ride in the wolfswood, Bran is ambushed by a band of wildlings and Night's Watch deserters, but is rescued by Robb, Theon Greyjoy, Grey Wind, and Summer.

 Afterwards, Bran begins to bond with the sole survivor of that band, Osha, due to their shared faith in the old gods.
 When Robb calls the northern banners following Lord Eddard's arrest in King's Landing, Bran witnesses the incident with the Greatjon, and is the acting Lord of Winterfell when Robb rides south.